1. To measure the diameter of a small spherical/cylindrical body using Vernier callipers.

 6. To study the relationship between the temperature of a hot body and time by plotting a cooling curve.

-7. To determine specific heat capacity of a given (i) solid (ii) liquid, by method of mixtures.
+7. To determine the specific heat capacity of a given (i) solid (ii) liquid, by method of mixtures.

 8. (i) To study the relation between frequency and length of a given wire under constant tension using sonometer.